xflops/xflops.github.io/_docs/getting-started.md

   --set global.imageRegistry=ghcr.io/xflops
 ```

+> **Note**: The `--create-namespace` flag automatically creates the `flame-system` namespace if it doesn't exist.

 ### Method 2: Direct Kubernetes Manifests

-For environments where Helm is not available:
+For environments where Helm is not available, you can use `kubectl` directly:

 ```bash
 # Create namespace